Infection Prevention and Control (IPC)

 - 2,000 healthcare worker training videos distributed

 To prevent the risk of disease transmission to health care workers, and eventually to the general public, FIRE developed a systematic training program for healthcare workers.
-Since 2009, in accordance with the National Strategy for Improving Health Care Waste Management in Mongolia, FIRE has supported improvement in medical waste management and health safety practices at every state health care facility in 10 out of 21 provinces.
+In accordance with the National Strategy for Improving Health Care Waste Management in Mongolia, FIRE has supported improvement in medical waste management and health safety practices at every state health care facility in 12 out of 21 provinces.
 These improvements include training health care workers, providing on-site technical support, and supply distribution.
 Training materials included instructional videos, posters, pamphlets, and necessary medical waste management supplies including biohazard waste bags, sharp boxes, and medical waste containers.
+Additional training and technical support is provided as needed.

 Specific topics covered include: